Temporal vs Netflix Conductor: which is easier to operate at scale and troubleshoot when workflows get stuck?

 • For Temporal:

-• A Temporal Service deployment (self-hosted or Temporal Cloud) and Workers in your environment running your Workflow/Activity code.
+• Temporal Service (self‑hosted or Temporal Cloud) plus Worker processes running your Workflow/Activity code.

 • For Conductor: